intelligenxe/.github/CONTRIBUTING.md

 ## Getting Started

 Please follow the guidance provided in the [Strategist-MVP project](https://github.com/orgs/intelligenxe/projects/14) when developing or contributing to the **Strategist-MVP** described above.
 The project includes example scripts and repositories that you may use as a rough foundation.
-However, at this stage we encourage you to build your own version from scratch—exploring alternative approaches and potential improvements—and use the **Strategit-MVP project** materials only as a reference.
+However, at this stage, we encourage you to build your own version from scratch—exploring alternative approaches and potential improvements—and use the **Strategit-MVP project** materials only as a reference.

 ## Help